 Does HIPAA Apply When Video Recording Patients?

 Footage with access to PHI

 HIPAA requires healthcare facilities to identify any cameras installed in physical spaces with access to PHI.
 These include labs or operating rooms with a view of computer screens displaying PHI.
-Video recording patients in these areas require additional security features to protect sensitive information.
+As per the guidelines set by HIPAA, video recording patients in these areas requires additional security features to protect sensitive information.
 You can accomplish this by restricting access or implementing configurable privacy masks that blackout a computer monitor.

+Does HIPAA Apply When Video Recording Patients?